cloudkitects/Stellar.DAL/README.md

 ### User managed identity authentication flow

-By default, it takes in a connection string where the user is a managed identity resource, e.g:
+The default authentication takes in the client ID of a user managed identity, e.g:

 ```cs
     private readonly string connectionString =